ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 Python's adoption of type hints has been gradual and very much _optional_.
 You can start adding types to a few functions, or even one variable at a time.
 This approach is sometimes called gradual typing or optional static typing.
-In fact, the designers of Mypy describe it as an attempt to "combine the benefits of dynamic (or 'duck') typing and static typing" ([mypy - Optional Static Typing for Python](https://mypy-lang.org/#:~:text=Mypy%20is%20an%20optional%20static,with%20basically%20no%20runtime%20overhead)).
+The designers of Mypy describe it as an attempt to "combine the benefits of dynamic (or 'duck') typing and static typing" ([mypy - Optional Static Typing for Python](https://mypy-lang.org/#:~:text=Mypy%20is%20an%20optional%20static,with%20basically%20no%20runtime%20overhead)).
 You don't have to choose one or the other for the whole program; you can get the flexibility of dynamic typing where needed, and the safety/net of static typing where it helps.
 Python will happily run code with or without type annotations, and you can mix annotated and unannotated code freely.
 This means you can adopt type hints in a legacy codebase incrementally, or use them only for the trickiest parts of a new project.